ajiteshchhatani/crypto-table/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app).

+Please clone the repository and run the scripts below

 ## Available Scripts

 In the project directory, you can run:

+###  `npm install`
+To install all necessary packages for the react-app to run

 ### `npm start`